 For years, I've admired supermodel Erin Wasson's unique tattoos from afar, allowing them to serve as inspiration for pieces of my own.
 Now, after seeing her latest feature in Architectural Digest, it's safe to say I'll be doing the same with her home in Malibu, California.
 A distinctly pared-down version of her eclectic New York City apartment and former L.A. home, both of which resembled art galleries, Wasson's midcentury home is as minimal as possible.
-"Well, for Erin it's minimal because she's been such a collector and maximalist over all these years," laughed interior designer Josh Evan, who has been collaborating with Wasson as a friend and business partner since they were teenagers living in Dallas.
+"Well, for Erin it's minimal because she's been such a collector and maximalist over all these years," observed interior designer Josh Evan, who has been collaborating with Wasson as a friend and business partner since they were teenagers living in Dallas.

 Original details aside, Wasson's impressive art collection is what truly makes the house a home.
 A '70s Raphael Raffel for Maison Honore anchors the living room, while a sleek De Sede Terrazza waterfall couch by Ubald Klug punctuates her sitting room.
 "This house is a huge storyteller of my life,” she says.
 "I'm lucky enough to have everything in my home be other people's stories of which I get to be a part."
 Step inside Erin Wasson's latest interior design project below, and head over to Architectural Digest for the full feature.